 Keepin’ it Real

 Of the many ways Google decides which sites are the most relevant to a user’s search, inbound links or “backlinks” are among the most important.
 You’ll need links to your site to show Google and the other search engines that you are important or an authority in your field.
 You may be thinking “Great!
 I saw an ad for 10,000 backlinks for $50 – problem solved!”
 Whatever you do, do NOT try to get thousands, hundreds or even dozens of inbound backlinks all at once.
 Google has a lot of criteria for ranking a site, and hundreds of ways to keep you from gaming the system.
 If your site goes from just a few links to hundreds in a short period of time, they will assume that it is not because you have just launched an amazingly popular website that everyone found and linked to right away.
 Google likes to see “organic” links that occur naturally.
 If you get too many links immediately, Google may penalize your site by dropping you even lower in the ranks or knocking you completely out of the search results.
 Also, the links should be from good quality sites that are at least somewhat relevant to yours.
-How long will it take to find those sites and get them to link to you?
+How long will it take to find those sites and get them to link to your website?

 Have you got competition that has been at this longer than you?